Flagship Brief | Industrial Infrastructure

 Industrial Parks as Entry Infrastructure

-Ukraine's industrial park model reduces entry barriers for manufacturing investors through managed zones where infrastructure, utilities, and administrative interfaces are pre-structured.
+Ukraine's industrial park model reduces entry barriers for manufacturing investors through managed zones where infrastructure, utilities, and administrative interfaces may be partially pre-structured, but not yet uniformly execution-ready across sites.

 • Up to 10-year corporate income tax exemption for qualifying residents